dotansimha/graphql-code-generator-community/README.md

 Feel free to open issues and pull requests.
 We're always welcome support from the community.

 For a contribution guide specific to this project, please refer to: http://graphql-code-generator.com/docs/custom-codegen/contributing

+#### Create a new community plugin

+Get started with our guide: https://www.the-guild.dev/graphql/codegen/docs/custom-codegen

 ### Code of Conduct